ManiaExchange/GeryKnockout/SECURITY.md

 ## Reporting a vulnerability

 If you find a security vulnerability, please contact Voyager006#8530 on Discord.
-If this mean of contact is not possible, email voyager006@outlook.com.
+If this way of contact is not possible, contact the [TMX Admin and Mod Team](https://united.tm-exchange.com/?action=postupdate&id=contactus) or email voyager006@outlook.com.
 If you don't receive a response in 24 hours, feel free to send another message to ensure it has been received.

 Vulnerabilities may include